Path Checking for MTL and TPTL over Data Words: Lower Complexity Bounds

 By adding dummy nodes, we can assume that for every $i\in\{1,\dots,l-1\}$, the subgraph between level $i$ and $i+1$ has the same number (say $h$) of cycles (this is only done for notational convenience, and we still suppose that there are $n$ gates in each level).
 Thus, after the above step we have $m = n+h$ many nodes in each level.
-Let $d = (i-1)\cdot 2m$ and $d' = d+m$.
-In Fig.~\ref{PathPic}, we label the nodes in level $i$ (respectively, $i+1$) with the numbers $d,d+1,\dots,d+m-1$ (respectively $d',d'+1\dots, d'+m-1$) in this order, see Fig.~\ref{GateNumber}.
-Note that this labeling is the crucial point for encoding the wiring between the gates of two levels: The difference between two connected nodes in level $i$ and level $i+1$ is always $m$ or $m+1$.
+Define $d_i = (i-1)\cdot 2m$ and $d'_i = d_i+m$.
+Next we are going to label the nodes from Figure~\ref{PathPic}: in level $i$ (respectively, $i+1$) with the numbers $d_i,d_i+1,\dots,d_i+m-1$ (respectively $d'_i,d'_i+1\dots, d'_i+m-1$) in this order, see Figure~\ref{GateNumber}.
+Note that this labelling is the crucial point for encoding the wiring between the gates of two levels: the difference between two connected nodes in level $i$ and level $i+1$ is always $m$ or $m+1$.
 We will later exploit this fact and use the modality $\F_{[m,m+1]}$ (respectively, $\G_{[m,m+1]}$) to jump from a $\vee$-gate (respectively, $\wedge$-gate) in level $i$ to a successor gate in level $i+1$.
 We now obtain in logarithmic space the data word $w_i = w_{i,1} w_{i,2}$, where

-which is the encoding of the wires between level $i$ and level $i+1$ from Fig.~\ref{GateNumber}.
-Note that the new nodes $a_{1,1}',a_{2,1}',\dots,a_{h,1}'$ in level $i$ of the graph in Fig.~\ref{PathPic} do not occur in $w_{i,1}$.
+which is the encoding of the wires between level $i$ and level $i+1$ from Figure~\ref{GateNumber}.
+Note that the new nodes $a_{1,1}',a_{2,1}',\dots,a_{h,1}'$ in level $i$ of the graph in Figure~\ref{PathPic} do not occur in $w_{i,1}$.

 Suppose now that for all $i\in\{1,\dots,l-1\}$, the data words $w_i$ is constructed.
 We combine $w_1, w_2, \dots, w_{l-1}$ to obtain the data word $w$ that encodes the complete circuit as follows.
 Suppose that